hydrateio/hydrate-coding-challenge/coding_challenge.md

 Technical spec
 --------------

-The architecture will be split between a back-end and a web front-end, for instance providing a JSON in/out RESTful API.
+The architecture will be split between a back-end and a web front-end.
+On the back-end, expose a graphql server that resolves against a public API.
+On the front-end, build out a react-front end that consumes that graph service.
 Feel free to use any other technologies provided that the general client/service architecture is respected.

 Choose **one** of the following technical tracks that best suits your skillset: